Convention circuit of delusion gives forum for election lies - WTMJ

 “I mean, such proof positive,” Briggs agreed.

-The couple said they hoped the election would be overturned, but were less confident that would realistically happen.
+The couple said they hoped the election would be overturned, but they were less confident that would happen.

 “I don’t know if they can legally do anything now,” said Briggs.
 Still, he said, “I don’t think Biden will be the president come 2024, one way or the other.”